sieis/eamonn-hugo-blog/content/post/the-child.md

 ## :clubs: Undertow
 fna is part of :fist: The Undertow Podcast Network.
 #### fna is an experiment in sound :musical_score: and idea :thought_balloon: ...this moment, this movement, with urgency.
-Oak & Pine was written and performed in 2020.
+Oak and Pine was written and performed in 2020.